- Freestyle Skiing

 Bilodeau retired winning his final World Cup race to surpass Brassard for the most World Cup medals won by a Canadian.

-An avid ice hockey player, Bilodeau gave up playing his beloved game to concentrate on skiing on the advice of his mother and is now following in his father's footsteps and pursuing an accounting career.
+An avid ice hockey player, Bilodeau gave up playing his beloved game to concentrate on skiing on the advice of his mother and has followed in his father's footsteps by pursuing an accounting career.

 Bilodeau makes home advantage count in Vancouver